 There are many ways that you can let us know about any of these kinds of situations:

-First, talk to your host family and local volunteer – in case the issue is with your host family.
-If the situation is urgent, they will help you report it to AFS support staff.
+First, talk to your host family or local volunteer – in case the issue is with your host family.
+If the situation is urgent, they will help you report it to AFS Support and Learning staff.

 - After business hours, if it is an emergency and you are uncomfortable or unable to talk to your host family or local AFS volunteer, you can contact the AFS Emergency Duty Officer by calling the same office number: 1-800-AFS-INFO (800-237-4636, press 9) this number will be answered 24 hours a day.